corticalstack/azure-ai-foundry-examples/README.md

 🧮 [08_agents](./08_agents/README.md): Examples demonstrating how to create and use AI agents with Azure AI Foundry, including a personal learning coach, grounding with Bing search, code interpreter, file search, and function calling capabilities.

+🧮 [09_agents_with_semantic_kernel](./09_agents_with_semantic_kernel/README.md): Examples demonstrating how to create and use AI agents with Azure AI Foundry and Semantic Kernel, including interactive chat, code interpreter for data visualization, and file search capabilities.

 ## 🛠️ Setup Guide

 ### Requirements Management